Berg River Dam

 The Berg River Dam is a 68 m high dam on the Berg River in South Africa.
-It is the centerpiece of the Berg Water Project (BWP) which is designed to capture the winter rainfall and store it for supply to Cape Town during the dry summer months.
+Situated between the towns of Franschhoek and Paarl, it is the centerpiece of the Berg Water Project (BWP) which is designed to capture the winter rainfall and store it for supply to Cape Town during the dry summer months.

 The project in turn forms an important part of the Western Cape Water Supply System (WCWSS), an intricate system of dams and bulk water infrastructure that provides water to more than 3 million people.
 At the inauguration of the dam in 2009, then President of South Africa Kgalema Motlanthe called the project "a good example of how public infrastructure projects can be used to contribute meaningfully to poverty eradication and to foster social empowerment of the people."

 The Berg River Dam was the first dam in South Africa to be designed and constructed in accordance with the guidelines of the World Commission on Dams.
 It has been completed on time and within budget.
 The Berg River basin and the adjacent metropolitan area of Cape Town are of particular importance to the Western Cape region because, although the basin generates only about 3% of the country's water resources, it is home to about 8% of South Africa's population, and produces about 12% of GDP.

-The Berg River Dam (Autshumato Dam) was completed in 2007 at cost of R1,5 billion.
+The Berg River Dam (Autshumato Dam) was completed in 2007 at cost of R1.5 billion.
 It was designed and built in accordance with the United Nations World Commission on Dams, to provide water for Cape Town.

 Planning and construction

 Planning for the Berg river dam began in 1989 by the South African Department of Water Affairs and Forestry.
 The process started with an analysis of future needs and water resources in the region, and was subjected to rigorous public participation process and debate.

-In 1995/6 a comprehensive "Evaluation of Options" study was undertaken, a process in which more than 1,100 individuals and organisations took part.
+In 1995/6, a comprehensive "Evaluation of Options" study was undertaken, a process in which more than 1,100 individuals and organisations took part.
 Extensive environmental and social impact studies were undertaken during 1996 and 1997 The Department of Environmental Affairs and Tourism approved the project in 1999.

 In April 2002, the Cabinet approved the construction of the dam on condition that the City of Cape Town reduces the demand for water by 20% by 2020.
 Construction began in July 2004.

 The dam started storing water in July 2007 and was full a year later thanks to good rainfall.
 According to the South African government, the decision to build the dam was taken only after an extensive review of the alternative options.
 It also involved an intensive public consultation process.